 --digest (HTTP) Enables HTTP Digest authentication.
-This is a authentication that prevents the password from being sent over the wire in clear text.
-Use this in combination with the normal -u/--user option to set user name and password.
+This is an authentication scheme that prevents the password from being sent over the wire in clear text.
+Use this in combination with the normal -u, --user option to set user name and password.
 See also --ntlm, --negotiate and --anyauth for related options.

-If this option is used several times, the following occurrences make no difference.
+If this option is used several times, only the first one is used.